Fans react as Glastonbury unveils huge 2020 line-up

 — Emily Eavis (@emilyeavis) March 12, 2020

-Fans have been reacting to the news of the line-up, sharing their delight, and, in some cases, dismay at the first list of names for the festival.
+Fans have been reacting to the news of the lineup, sharing their delight, and, in some cases, dismay at the first list of names for the festival.

 “You absolute babe this is just the news I needed to hear this week,” one tweeted, while another added: “Breathtaking line-up yet again.
 My god I hope & pray it’s not cancelled..”